Dickie Goodman: Career

-In 1975, Goodman parodied the film Jaws with "Mr. Jaws" (#4 in 1975), becoming Goodman's biggest-selling record by achieving R.I.A.A. gold disc status in September 1975.
+In 1975, Goodman parodied the film Jaws with "Mr. Jaws" (#4 on Billboard).
+It was his biggest-selling record, earning a R.I.A.A. gold record in September 1975.
 The record shot to No. 1 on 11 October 1975 on Chicago's WLS, who played a customized version featuring "This is Dickie Goodman at WLS ..." at the beginning.
+"Mr. Jaws" also charted in the Top Ten in Great Britain and won a Juno Award in Canada.

-Goodman's final chart record was "Kong" (#48 in 1977), spoofing the 1976 King Kong film remake, followed by others that failed to chart.
+Goodman's final chart record was "Kong" (#48 on Billboard in 1977), a spoof of the 1976 remake of King Kong.
+It was followed by others that failed to make the Top 100.
+"Hey ET", based on Spielberg's movie E.T. the Extraterrestrial, was Dickie Goodman's last release to reach Billboard's Bubbling Under chart (Top 200).
 Altogether, Goodman charted seventeen hits, with five of them reaching the top 40.
-Goodman produced several other break-in records which garnered airplay and charted only in regional areas, usually Los Angeles and New York City, but in a few other areas as well.
+Joel Whitburn's Top Pop Singles listed Dickie Goodman's Billboard ranking at #1 (17 in the Top 100) for Comedy, and Guinness World Records certified him for the most charted comedy hits (seventeen) on Billboard.
+Goodman produced several other break-in records which garnered airplay and charted only in a few regions, including Los Angeles and New York City.

-Luniverse, Goodman's record label, also featured works by other artists, including the Del-Vikings.
+Luniverse, Goodman's record label, also featured works by other artists, including the Del-Vikings.On the 27 September 1975 edition of "American Top 40", Casey Kasem mentioned that Goodman, after having made 20,000 copies of "The Flying Saucer" on his new label Universe, discovered that there was already a Universe label in existence and had to change his label to "Luniverse" by writing an L in front of "Universe" on all of the copies of his record before he could sell them.
+Among his other labels were Eldorado (mostly used for singers like Joann Campbell), All Star (also used for singers and bands), Novelty, Comic, Cash, Rainy Wednesday, Oron, Ramgo (created with his new partner, Bill Ramal), M.D., JMD, Shark, Wacko, Extran and Goodname.

-Goodman's break-in records were themselves spoofed by Albert Brooks in a comedy bit called "Party from Outer Space".
+Goodman's break-in records were themselves spoofed by Albert Brooks in a comedy bit called "Party from Outer Space."

+In 2001 Dickie Goodman was awarded a posthumous GRAMMY award from NARAS for his original hit, The Flying Saucer Pt.
+1 and Pt.
+2 thanks to its inclusion by RHINO Records President, Richard Foos on Brain In A Box: The Science Fiction Collection.

 Death

 Goodman died in North Carolina from a self-inflicted gunshot wound.
-He is survived by his two sons, Jon and Jed, and his daughter Janie.
+He is survived by his two sons, Jon and Jed, and his daughter Jane.
 In 2000, Jon released The King of Novelty, a biography of Dickie's life and work, along with autobiographical material.
-The book, which also contains the most comprehensive chronology of Dickie Goodman's records, including CD re-releases, is still available and in print.
+The book also contains the most comprehensive chronology of Dickie Goodman's records, including CD re-releases.
+The entire repertoire is now available from Jon Goodman Publishing on all of the major music download and streaming sites.